-Туре Measures Deadline Responsibility legislative e In the framework of technical regulations, biogas stations can be accepted as one of the most important renewable and locally available renewable energy sources, including the appropriate adaptation of the rules for distribution networks in the South Bohemia. e.on legislative legislative In the territorial energy concept of the South Bohemia to incorporate the energies, electricity stability, self-sufficiency, local utilization of RES, etc. RERA, CzBA research To explore different models of local involvement and use of biogas production in the South Bohemia region, including new technologies, processes, systems and generally technical or economic-technical assumptions.
-CzBA, local biogas plants, E.ON environment nvironment At least 1 contribution per year at the annual biogas conference on the topic of local applicability and integration of biogas plants.
-CzBA financing Gain resources for studying and regular education, for modeling and for own construction of biogas plant with innovative technologies or demonstration projects in the South Bohemia, 2025 CzBA, AgEnDa, RERA financing To support the topic within innovation vouchers scheme in the South Bohemia.
+Туре Measures Deadline Responsibility legislative In the framework of technical regulations, biogas stations can be accepted as one of the most important renewable and locally available renewable energy sources, including the appropriate adaptation of the rules for distribution networks in the South Bohemia.
+2025 e.on legislative In the territorial energy concept of the South Bohemia to incorporate the energies, electricity stability, self- sufficiency, local utilization of RES, etc. 2030 RERA, CzBA research To explore different models of local involvement and use of biogas production in the South Bohemia region, including new technologies, processes, systems and generally technical or economic-technical assumptions.
+2035 CzBA, local biogas plants, E.ON environment At least 1 contribution per year at the annual biogas conference on the topic of local applicability and integration of biogas plants.
+2020 CzBA financing education, for modeling and for own CzBA, AgEnDa, RERA financing To support the topic within innovation vouchers scheme in the South Bohemia.
 2020 South Bohemian Authority, JVTP